Portia White: Singing career and later life

 White went on to sing at many more concerts across the United States.
 The province of Nova Scotia and the city of Halifax provided new financial support for the rising star, purchasing a white fox cape for White to wear at performances.
 In 1945, she signed a contract with artist agency Columbia Concerts Incorporated.
 A three-month tour of Central and South America and the Caribbean followed in 1946, and she sang in France and Switzerland in 1948.
 White was the first Black Canadian concert singer to achieve international fame.

 Vocal problems, an exhausting itinerary, and an eventual diagnosis of breast cancer later contributed to White's early retirement from public singing in 1952, and she settled in Toronto, where she studied with sopranos Gina Cigna and Irene Jessner at the Royal Conservatory of Music.
-As a vocal instructor herself, White also went on to teach some of Canada's up-and-coming musical talent, and her students included singers Lorne Greene, Dinah Christie, Don Francks, Robert Goulet, Anne Marie Moss and Judith Lander.
+White became a vocal instructor herself and taught both at Branksome Hall and privately.
+She went on to teach some of Canada's up-and-coming musical talent, and her students included singers Lorne Greene, Dinah Christie, Don Francks, Robert Goulet, Anne Marie Moss and Judith Lander.
 White appeared in Halifax for a few rare performances during the 50s; although she announced her intention to resume a full-time singing career, her return to the concert circuit never fully materialized.

 In 1964, she sang in a command performance for Queen Elizabeth II and Prince Philip, at the opening of the Confederation Centre of the Arts in Charlottetown, Prince Edward Island.
 This was one of her last major concerts.

-White died in Toronto on February 13, 1968, aged 56.
+White died in Toronto of cancer on February 13, 1968, aged 56.